vanHeemstraPublications/dev-to/articles/crossplane-snapshot-testing-photoshoot.md

 ---
 title: "Crossplane Snapshot Testing: Your Infrastructure’s Photoshoot Session 📸"
 published: false
-description: “Learn how snapshot testing in Crossplane is like running a professional photoshoot - complete with reference photos, Photoshop comparisons, and the occasional wardrobe malfunction"
+description: "Learn how snapshot testing in Crossplane is like running a professional photoshoot - complete with reference photos, Photoshop comparisons, and the occasional wardrobe malfunction"
 tags: [crossplane, kubernetes, testing, devops]
 series: “Infrastructure as Code"
 cover_image: ""